firepress-org/FirePress_Vapor/README.md

 **Code Injection** — Take a look those snippets in this [Git repo](https://github.com/firepress-org/Code-Injection-Ghost).
 It’s an easy way to customize your theme.

-**Curated** — This theme is one the few themes that pass our big test.
-See the curated collection [in this Git repo](https://github.com/firepress-org/Ghost-Theme-Curated-Collection/tree/master/01_go).
+**Curated** — This theme was carefully selected out of hundreds of Ghost Themes.
+See more of them in our [curated git collection](https://github.com/firepress-org/Ghost-Theme-Curated-Collection/tree/master/01_go).

 ## Features